Superunknown: Tour

-The band began touring in January 1994 in Oceania and Japan, areas where the record came out early.
+The band began touring in January 1994 in Oceania and Japan, areas where the record was released early.
 The band had never toured these regions before.
 This round of touring ended in February 1994, and then in March 1994 the band moved on to Europe.
-The band was to join a 20-date co-headline American tour with Nine Inch Nails in April/May, but had to cancel, but continued with a headlining theater tour on May 27, 1994.
+The band was to join a 20-date co-headline American tour with Nine Inch Nails in April/May, but had to cancel.
+As an alternative, they did a headlining theater tour on May 27, 1994.
 The opening acts were Tad and Eleven.
 In late 1994, after touring in support of Superunknown, doctors discovered that Cornell had severely strained his vocal cords.
 Soundgarden cancelled several more shows to avoid causing any permanent damage.
 Cornell said, "I think we kinda overdid it!
 We were playing five or six nights a week and my voice pretty much took a beating.
 Towards the end of the American tour I felt like I could still kinda sing, but I wasn't really giving the band a fair shake.
 You don't buy a ticket to see some guy croak for two hours!
 That seemed like kind of a rip off."
 The band made up the dates later in 1995.